7 Movements You Can Join To Spread Kindness

-In the last week alone, there's been a wave of reported hate crimes targeting people who love differently, look different, and pray differently.
-And it comes after a yearlong election that sometimes left people angry, afraid, and feeling unwanted.

-In the last week alone, there's been a wave of reported hate crimes targeting people who love differently, look different, and pray differently.
+In the last few months, there's been a wave of reported hate crimes targeting people who love differently, look different, and pray differently.
 And it comes after a yearlong election that sometimes left people angry, afraid, and feeling unwanted.

 Wouldn't it be nice to stop the hate?
 To cancel it out?
 To just be kind?